mecid/mecid.github.io/_posts/2021-10-06-custom-accessibility-content-in-swiftui.md

 2. The second one is the localized label or string value presenting custom content.
 3. The third one is the importance level of your custom content.
 It can be *default* or *high*.
 VoiceOver reads content with high importance immediately, while the content with default importance is spoken only in verbose mode when the user uses vertical swipes to access more data.

+The *accessibilityCustomContent* view modifier allows us to prioritize data for assistive technologies.
+For example, VoiceOver reads the data with *high* importance immediately and enables the user to access data with *default* importance as needed using vertical swipes.

 You can use as many *accessibilityCustomContent* view modifiers as needed to present a massive subset of your data.
 Remember that you can also replace and override data or importance by introducing *accessibilityCustomContent* view modifiers with the same label.

 An excellent way to keep your custom accessibility content labels consistent across the large codebase is using the *AccessibilityCustomContentKey* type.
 You can use an instance of it as the first parameter of the *accessibilityCustomContent* view modifier.